korylprince/mdmsecuritydemo/README.md

 1. Use container image
     - Configure the image as `registry-internal.<cluster.tld>/dynamicacme:1` in the container spec
     - `registry-internal.<cluster.tld>` requires no auth and can be accessed only from the cluster host itself

+If you're deploying a new image to an existing container, you must do one of the following to have the container use the new image:

+- Use a different image tag, update the yaml file, and run `kubectl apply -f <yaml>`
+- If you use the same image tag as before, you'll need to run `kubectl rollout restart -n <namespace> deploy/<deploy name>`
+    - This requires that ImagePullPolicy is set to Always on the container spec.
+Otherwise it won't check if the image changed
+- Delete the deploy and reapply the yaml:
+    - `kubectl delete deploy -n <namespace> <deploy name>`
+    - `kubectl apply -f file.yaml`

 ## Deploy services